MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 Additionally, you are supposed to file a state tax return in every state that the MLP operates in, even if you don’t live in any of those states.
 Luckily, many states have a minimum income requirement before a filing is required.
 When you receive your K-1 tax form at the end of the year, they will tell you how much income applies to which state.
 If you are a smaller investor, you’ll likely be under most limits.

 However, it has the potential to be a big tax headache which is why most regular investors pay a game of “avoid MLPs at all costs,” which further adds to their cheapness.
-Some people just assume that the MLP tax consequences aren’t worth the benefits, which is why I created this article in the first place.
+Some people just assume that the MLP tax consequences aren’t worth the benefits, which is why I decided to run some analysis to find out and then created this article.
 The benefits can be quantified.

 K-1 Forms Add Costs to Tax Preparation